Lachtan9K/spselit-javascript/01-CodeExecution.md

 In this way we will use **whole script file** to have it executed by Javascript engine not just single commands.

+Scripts are executed line by line from top.
+Of course if there are definitions of functions they will be executed only when called.

 There is no return from script execution so if something needs to be printed out it has to be through function.

 ### NodeJS